mikesmullin/nvi/README.md

 then i just loop through the cells to determine which functions need to execute to redraw the screen

 its important to differentiate between the Terminal.cursor (there is only one; used to draw the screen) and the ViewCursor (there can be one or more per view; used by users to traverse a view) additionally between a ViewCursor that is the currently possessed (uses Terminal.cursor) and a ViewCursor that is not possessed (unfocused, or someone else's cursor; drawn manually)

-todo next:

-figure out the subtleties of vim buffer resizing make it draw a dividing line make the dividing lines draggable to hresize and vresize

-make it render more than one view in split screen make view statusbar toggle focus with click also cursor focus toggle with click and render both cursors in same view hmm maybe also make it so view status bar only appears if there is more than one?

-tcp or file socket host and guest configurations rendering multiple host and guest cursor movements

-arrow keys cursor movement constrained by view text depending on mode lclick to place cursor lclick+drag to highlight double-lclick to highlight word triple-lclick to highlight line

 fix the command line disappearing on resize next time i implement bksp, del, etc. see if i can modularize the custom readline functionality i added to the command bar